 Dr. V: Right.

 Dr. V: Nothing, nothing.
 Just that.
 People ask me, “Well, what stage was it?
 What kind was it?”
 That wasn’t important to me.
-I just knew that I had this lump and I knew that it was testing positive as a carcinoma and I had to deal with it.
+I just knew that I had this lump, and I knew that it was testing positive as a carcinoma, and I had to deal with it.

 Robyn: Totally side topic here, but bras, talk about bras and breast cancer.

 Dr. V: Oh, yeah.
 If you wear wire bras, you’re causing a lot of lymphatic congestion.
 You’re actually attracting a lot of EMFs to that area of your body.
 Don’t wear wire bras.
-Again, there’s so many different bras out there now that are cotton and are elastic and are very comfortable to wear.
+Again, there’s so many different bras out there now that are cotton and are elastic, and are very comfortable to wear.

-Robyn: Yeah.
-It’s funny because when I started to really go out there talking about EMF, I’ve said multiple times there are case studies.
-Nobody is doing a big study about this but there are documented cases of tumors in the breasts showing up in the exact place that she stuck it in her bra for years to go shopping or go for a jog or whatever it was.
+Robyn: It’s funny, because when I started to really go out there talking about EMF, I’ve said multiple times there are case studies.
+Nobody is doing a big study about this, but there are documented cases of tumors in the breasts showing up in the exact place that she stuck it in her bra for years to go shopping, or go for a jog, or whatever it was.

 Dr. V: It’s true.
-I’ve been preaching it for over 10 years myself so I know.
+I’ve been preaching it for over 10 years myself, so I know.
 I totally get it.

-One of them is, I think this is important that any cancer patient should know and I hope that people who listen to this will share this episode with Dr. V with anyone they know facing breast cancer and that is that we think that our medical doctors make their money on office visit and providing care.
+One of them is (I think this is important that any cancer patient should know, and I hope that people who listen to this will share this episode with Dr. V with anyone they know facing breast cancer) that we think that our medical doctors make their money on office visits and providing care.
 We think that they don’t actually get a cut of the drug they prescribe us.
 Is that always true, Véronique?

 Dr. V: Oh, no. It’s interesting, especially in oncology.
 Oncologists get a percentage of the chemotherapies that they prescribe.
-Yeah, there’s definitely an incentive there for doctors to prescribe the drugs in the chemotherapies which is really quite sad actually.
+Yeah, there’s definitely an incentive there for doctors to prescribe the drugs in the chemotherapies, which is really quite sad actually.

 Dr. V: Agreed.